GeReV/hocr-editor-ts/README.md

 Tesseract, on occasion, leaves text lines in separate paragraphs to where one would expect them, and occasionally fails to correctly recognize letters or words, especially in mixed-language sentences.

 This application was designed to help reorganize the structure of documents and help edit recognized words using easy-to-use visual representation of the document.

-## Features

-- Drag & drop interface for restructuring or resizing of sentences, paragraphs and blocks.
-- Optional automatic resizing of elements to wrap their contents.
-- Optional automatic cleanup of empty elements.
-- Import and export of hOCR documents.
-- Built-in OCR, using Tesseract, of one or more documents or regions of documents.

 ## Available Scripts